 The Company has focused on expanding its President's Choice Financial MasterCard portfolio over the past three years.
-During that period, the Company has received approximately 2.48 million applications for its President's Choice Financial MasterCard and has grown its active account base.
+During that period, the Company has received approximately 2.17 million applications for its President's Choice Financial MasterCard and has grown its active account base to approximately 1.9 million accounts.

 In 2016, PC Bank successfully grew its business by continuing to promote and market the President's Choice Financial World Elite MasterCard, which was introduced in 2015.
 In 2017, PC Bank reintroduced the World MasterCard to help round out the product offering.
 Also in the payments landscape, PC Bank introduced Apple Pay, a new and innovative channel for customers to complete transactions.
+In 2018, PC Bank launched its new consumer facing website for the President's Choice Financial MasterCard, providing customers with deeper insights while streamlining the application process.

-In 2018, PC Bank will continue to focus on the digitization of its businesses, as well as implementing actionable strategies to ensure their long-term growth.
+In 2019, PC Bank will continue to focus on expanding the digitization of its businesses, as well as implementing actionable strategies to ensure their long-term growth.